Natural Remedies for Insect Bites

 Insects

-In our previous Interview with Leading Entomologist Dr How, Dr How had given us an introduction to the term ‘entomology’.
+In our previous Interview with Leading Entomologist Dr How, Dr How gave us an introduction to the term ‘entomology’.
 To recap, entomology is the study of insects, though some people use it to colloquially refer to bugs of all kinds, including spiders.
 People who study insects are called entomologists.
 The word is based on Greek, where “entomon” means “insect” and “logia” means “the study of.”

 At present, there are more than 1.3 million species of insect in the world, which make up 2/3 of the planet’s entire population.
 Thanks to entomologists, humans understand many things about a type of creature which outnumbers them by a factor of several hundred.